Planning to visit this iconic British city? Then here’s the 15 best Glasgow attractions you can’t miss!

 When to Visit?

-The best time to visit this Scottish city in my opinion is during the summer months of June, July and August when the best weather comes to Glasgow.
+The best time to visit Glasgow is during the summer months of June, July and August when the best weather comes to this Scottish city.

-Midges tend to be a problem in the countryside of this country, but you don’t need to worry about these in the city.
+Midges tend to be a problem in the countryside during the summer, but you don’t need to worry about these in the city.

 Where to Stay?